Raimondo Ponte

 Raimondo Ponte (born 4 April 1955) is a Swiss former professional footballer.
 At international level, he made 34 appearances for the Swiss national team scoring 2 goals.

 Career

 Ponte joined Nottingham Forest from Grasshopper Club Zürich for the 1980–81 season and made 21 league appearances for Forest, before moving to play for French club SC Bastia.

+He is most known for his time at Grasshoppers, having played well over 400 games for club from Zürich.

+Personal life

+He still visits nearly every home game of Grasshoppers.